Cover: Masjid al-Qiblatayn (Arabic: المسجد القبلتین), or the Mosque of the Two Qiblas, Medina, Saudi Arabia. Royalty-free photo from Pixabay.

 … While he was in Mecca he faced Syria in prayer, and when he prayed, he prayed between the southern corner and the black stone, putting the Ka‘ba between himself and Syria… (The Life of Muhammad ﷺ: A Translation of Ishaq’s Sirat Rasul Allah, with introduction and notes by Alfred Guillaume [Oxford University Press, Karachi, tenth impression 1995], p.
 135)

-When they first arrived in Jerusalem, Muslims prayed facing Jerusalem, and continued to do so for months, until the revelation came to turn to Mecca instead.
+When they first arrived in Medina, Muslims prayed facing Jerusalem and continued to do so for months, until the revelation came to turn to Mecca instead.

 We know Muhammad’s ﷺ preference was to pray facing Mecca (2:144).